USGS-R/training-curriculum/content/usgs-packages/geoknife_Assessment.md

 Exercise 3
 ----------

 *What was the average maximum air temperature in Texas on July 4, 2007?
 Use the dataset titled "TopoWx: Topoclimatic Daily Air Temperature Dataset for the Conterminous United States", which has a maximum temperature variable, tmax.
-Hint: you will need all three pieces - stencil, fabric, and knife.*
+Hint: you will need all three pieces - stencil, fabric, and knife.
+Also, this dataset uses 12:00 to indicate the start and end of a day.*

 <button class="ToggleButton" onclick="toggle_visibility('unnamed-chunk-3')">
 Show Answer